-The Iolanthe Midwives Awards enable you to undertake professional education or a project that helps to improve midwifery practice.
-Applications are currently open.
+Apply for an Iolanthe Midwives Award to help you fund professional education or a project that helps to improve midwifery practice

 About the Iolanthe Midwives Awards

 Each year, the Iolanthe Midwifery Trusts grants a number of financial awards to midwives.
-You must be able to demonstrate that the programme undertaken is relevant to midwifery and will lead to improvements in care through practice, education, research or management studies.
+Funding is available for midwifery-based projects and plans and will lead to improvements in care through practice, education, research or management studies.
 Each application is judged on its individual merits.

 - Awarded annually